Røyrvik Municipality

-or is a municipality in Trøndelag county, Norway.
+Røyrvik or is a municipality in Trøndelag county, Norway.
 It is part of the Namdalen region.
 The administrative centre of the municipality is the village of Røyrvik.
 The area has always had a strong Sami influence.
 The village lays relatively close to the border with Sweden and the municipal boundary eastwards forms part of the international border.

 The 1585 km2 municipality is the 50th largest by area out of the 357 municipalities in Norway.
 Røyrvik Municipality is the 355th most populous municipality in Norway with a population of 423 making it the 3rd smallest municipal population in Norway (after Modalen Municipality and Utsira Municipality).
 The municipality's population density is 0.3 PD/km2 and its population has decreased by 15.1% over the previous 10-year period.